 One of the clearest signs of financial problems is when you can only afford the minimum repayments on your loans, yet your income source isn’t increasing.
 Interest charges and fees will eventually force you to make a change, either by finding a second job or consolidating your loans.
 And if you don’t make a change, something must give eventually.
 Obviously, it’s alright to have a balance on your credit card debt for a few months, but it’s imperative that you think long-term.
 If you’re suffocating in interest charges and can only afford to make the minimum repayments, it’s time to make a change.

 If you’re living paycheck to paycheck and find that your savings are being used to make repayments on your loans, you’re heading for trouble.
 Most financial advisors suggest having three to six months of living expenses in a specialised savings account.
 This account should cover all of your expenses for that time frame: rent, meals, transport, bills.
 What happens if you lose your job?
 Or cannot work as a result of a health condition?
 And if you’re buying luxury items while you have high interest loans overdue, you should really get your priorities straight.
 Without having three to six months of living expenses in your bank account, personal insolvency may well become a reality.

 Using credit cards to pay your bills.

-If you’re experiencing any of these warning signs, chances are that you’re already in financial trouble and are heading towards bankruptcy if changes aren’t made.
-Personal insolvency is the final step in a long process, and normally there are options before you need file for bankruptcy.
-To find out what options you have, or to speak with someone about your financial condition, contact Bankruptcy Experts Canberra on 1300 795 575 or visit http://www.bankruptcyexpertscanberra.com.au
+If you’re experiencing any of the above warning signs, chances are that you’re actively in financial distress and are heading towards bankruptcy if changes aren’t made.
+Personal insolvency is the final step in a long process, and usually there are options before you need file for bankruptcy.
+To find out what options you have, or to talk to someone about your situation, contact Bankruptcy Experts on 1300 795 575 or visit https://bankruptcyexpertscanberra.com.au